ohiofi/pygame-curriculum/README.md

 5. Define a function called moveCoin.
 Inside of this function... set coin.x to a random integer between 0 and 800.
 Do the same thing for coin.y

-6. Define a function that will update 60 times a second. https://pygame-zero.readthedocs.io/en/stable/introduction.html?highlight=update#moving-the-alien Inside of this function...
+6. Define a function that will automatically update 60 times a second. https://pygame-zero.readthedocs.io/en/stable/introduction.html?highlight=update#moving-the-alien Inside of this function...
 If `dude.colliderect(coin)` then add a point and moveCoin.
 If `keyboard.left` then decrease dude.x by 10, otherwise if `keyboard.right` then increase dude.x by 10.
 Do the same thing for `keyboard.up` and `keyboard.down`

 ## 04 - weirdPiano